 Yes, postpartum hair loss is very common and majority of women face this soon after delivery.
 Though it may be a temporary condition but there are chances it leaves behind visible signs of hair loss.
 And for women wondering if they will turn bald due to this hair fall post-pregnancy, do not panic.
 You just need to pay a little attention and keep up with your diet and fitness routine; things will fall back to normal within a year.

-Do I Be Worried About Hair Fall After Pregnancy?
+Do I Be Worried About Hair Loss After Pregnancy?

 No, you should not be worried until there are severe signs of persistent hair loss even beyond the first year post delivery.
 Hair loss after pregnancy is normal and it is not like the actual hair fall, rather dermatologists call it as a phase of hair shedding which is triggered by a fall in oestrogen levels.
 And it is not a worrisome condition, as most women recover within a years’ time.
 But if at any point you feel you are experiencing an unusual hair loss, check with your gynaecologist immediately and take this ahead to a trichologist for treatment